collective/rapido.plone/README.rst

 But unfortunately, when we click on our "Do something" button, we are redirected to the original bare form.

-To remain in the Plone page, we need to activate the ``AJAX`` target in rapido/myapp/forms/simpleform.yaml::
+To remain in the Plone page, we need to activate the ``ajax`` target in rapido/myapp/forms/simpleform.yaml::

     id: simpleform